We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 As many meetings and events can be attended virtually these days, the concept of a Hybrid RSVP (HRSVP) has been introduced so that attendees can indicate how they plan to attend: i.e, In-person or remotely.

-In Outlook, the new HRSVP request is triggered by a new In-Person event (IPE) toggle.
+In Outlook, the HRSVP request to recipients of a meeting invitation is triggered using the In-Person event (IPE) toggle.

-With the IPE toggle switched on, invitees can indicate how they plan to attend when they say ‘yes’ to an event.
+With the IPE toggle switched on, invitees are requested to indicate how they plan to attend when they say ‘yes’ to an event.

 Why is HRSVP so handy?

-Here’s just 4 of the potential benefits of having this new HRSVP feature in Outlook:
+Here’s just 4 of the potential benefits of having the HRSVP feature in Outlook:

 1. It helps avoid the negative impact of commute regret*